Psychiatric Service Dog for Anxiety — ADA Task Training Guide

 Tasks must directly mitigate the disability — such as deep pressure therapy, tactile grounding, room-clearing, or barrier work.
 The dog must be trained, not just comforting.

-A Michigan-licensed mental health professional evaluates your condition via telehealth, certifies the functional impairment, recommends a PSD, and documents the specific tasks your dog is trained to perform.
+A licensed mental health professional (psychologist, psychiatrist, LCSW, or LPC) evaluates your condition via telehealth or in-person, certifies the functional impairment under ADA standards, and provides written documentation of the specific tasks your PSD is trained to perform.

 Yes.
-Under the FHA, a PSD is also an assistance animal with housing rights.
-Michigan landlords — including those in Detroit, Grand Rapids, and Lansing — must grant reasonable accommodations for PSDs.
+Under the Fair Housing Act, a PSD is also an assistance animal with housing rights.
+Landlords nationwide — regardless of no-pet policies — must grant reasonable accommodations for PSDs upon request.